get-convex/convex-helpers/README.md

 A collection of useful code to complement the official packages.

+## `convex-helpers` npm package

+In the [packages](./packages/) directory there's the [convex-helpers](./packages/convex-helpers/) directory, so you can `npm install convex-helpers@latest`.

+It doesn't have all of the below features, but the ones it has can be used directly, rather than copying the code from this repo.

 ## Server-Persisted Session Data

 See the [guide on Stack](https://stack.convex.dev/sessions-wrappers-as-middleware) for tips on how to set up and use Sessions.